-The RialtoTM SI Fusion System is intended to stabilize your sacroiliac joint and provide an environment for fusion (joining bones together into one solid structure) to occur.
+SI joint fusion surgery is intended to stabilise your sacroiliac joint and provide an environment for fusion (joining bones together into one solid structure) to occur.

-Most SI fusion devices require the surgeon to perform the procedure from the side of your body, using a lateral approach.
-The Rialto SI fusion system uses a posterior approach to the SI joint, which means the surgeon enters from your back side.
+Most SI fusion devices require the surgeon to perform the procedure from the side of the body, using a lateral approach.
+A system is now available in Australia and New Zealand that is specifically designed to use a posterior approach, meaning the surgeon enters from the back, avoiding muscle disruption.